SciBorgs/SciGuides/projects/Programming101.md

 - functions
 - if statements
 ## Materials

 All you need for this is **a pen and paper**.

 I know many of you will read this, and then precede to use your computers for everything anyway.
 But, for this tutorial, a computer will not help you.
 You will not be running any code.
 If you really want, you could write in a code block in google docks, but if possible, it is straightforwardly better for this to be writing with your hand on paper or a tablet.
 You can write your code, any calculations you want to do, your thoughts, charts to work through loops, etc.
 ## Best practices

-With this tutorial, there are a few best practices that you should follow:
-1. Go through every example thoroughly until you understand it.
-If it's not clicking, try reading through every line or trying an example, and if that doesn't work, ask for help.
+As always, follow the general [best practices](/projects/README#best-practices).

+One additional best practice for this tutorial:

-2. Do all of the practice problems (unless you're confident that you know exactly how to do it and you think it's a waste of your time).
+Do all of the practice problems (unless you're confident that you know exactly how to do it and you think it's a waste of your time).
 Check your work.
 If you're ever not 100% sure that you did a problem right, ask someone to check for you.
-3. If there's ever a concept that you don't understand, ask for help!
-4. Do the work **on your own**.
-You can talk to your friends about concepts, but for the most part, go at your own pace, and try to do all the problems and understand the concepts on your own before asking for help.
-5. When you ask for help, you have a few options:
-	1. Maybe there's someone you're working with who you can ask, and if they know the answer, that's great.
-	2. Ideally, you also have someone who's a more experienced programmer who can help you when you need it.
-	3. If you find yourself without anyone who can help you, ask Claude (or ChatGPT if you prefer).
-Be careful not to use a prompt that will cause it to give too much away --- if it tells you all the answers, it will be harder to learn.
-And I can't guarantee that it will always give you great answers.
-But it's a good resource to have when you don't have anything else.
 ## Pseudocode

 This tutorial uses pseudocode.
 In other words, instead of using a real language that you can run on a computer, we're going to be using a made up language.

 The made up language is going to be very generic and simple.
 Much of the syntax will resemble Java, since that is the language that we use for robotics.
 (There will also be a strong resemblance to Python)

 The nice thing about pseudocode, as opposed to code that you run on computers, is that you don't use quite the right syntax or formatting, that's fine, as long as what you're trying to do is clear.
 # What is code?

 To over-simplify, code is an input or set of instructions that a computer evaluates.
 For our purposes, that input is in the form of text.
 # Comments

 Comments allow us to include commentary in our code, and let the computer know that we're writing text for people to read, not code for it to run.
 Generally, we use comments to add explanations about our code.

 In this pseudocode language (and also in Java), you can comment lines out using `//`, so any line that starts with two slashes is a comment.